daysantace/AceInvaders/README.md

 We allow you to report and fix bugs using the Issues tab on our GitHub page.<br>
 Please mark all issues with "unevaluated" when submitting your report, otherwise it will be reported as invalid.<br>
 Note that all issues cannot be fixed in an update, but we will try our best to fix them.

+### I have an idea!
+You can suggest ideas either by adding them in directly in a pull request, or through the Issues tab.<br>
+Note that the terminology in the tags will refer to the issue not being in Ace Invaders as a bug.<br>
+For example, "fixing" means adding, "working" means it's already added, etc.<br>

 ## Credits
 [@daysantace](https://github.com/daysantace) - Designer, programmer, artist, composer